 Regardless, coffee cake is a delicious treat that needs to exist in your life.
 I prefer enjoying it in the late afternoon with a cup of strong earl grey tea.
 Jordan prefers enjoying coffee cake as his 3 main meals of the day.
 No judgment here, you do you.

-This coffee cake is made using only wholesome ingredients and has the subtle hint of almond and cinnamon with a generous bite from a concentrated apricot jam.
+This coffee cake is made using only wholesome ingredients, it is everything you love about coffee cake, cinnamon crumbles, perfectly moist cake, and the twist is a whisper of almonds and tangy sweet apricot jam.
 Let's just agree right here and now that you are going to make this recipe and then leave me a comment and let me know how epic it was.
 Deal?

 Let's Get Baking!